emily-wax/14-peas-in-a-pod/Report.md

 ## 2. _due 10/25_ Project topic

+We will implement 3 parallel sorting algorithms in MPI and CUDA.
+We will examine and compare their performance in detail (computation time, communication time, how much data is sent) on a variety of inputs: sorted, random, reverse, sorted with 1% perturbed, etc.  Strong scaling, weak scaling, GPU performance.

 ## 2. _due 10/25_ Brief project description (what algorithms will you be comparing and on what architectures)

 For example: